TutorNet: Towards Flexible Knowledge Distillation for End-to-End Speech Recognition: Experimental results

-To verify the effectiveness of the proposed method in various situations, we tried five different transfer scenarios: \begin{itemize} \item CNN $\rightarrow$ RNN: From CNN-based model (Jasper DR) to RNN-based model (DeepSpeech2) \item CNN $\rightarrow$ CNN: From CNN-based model (Jasper DR) to CNN-based model (Jasper Mini) \item RNN $\rightarrow$ CNN: From RNN-based model (DeepSpeech2) to CNN-based model (Jasper Mini) \item RNN $\rightarrow$ RNN: From RNN-based model (DeepSpeech2) to RNN-based model (DeepSpeech2) \item RNN \& CNN $\rightarrow$ CNN: From two teachers (Jasper DR \& DeepSpeech2) to CNN-based model (Jasper Mini) \end{itemize}
+For the convenience of notation and ease of comparison, we let CNN$_{DR}$, RNN$_{DS}$, and CNN$_{Mini}$ denote Jasper DR, DeepSpeech2, and Jasper Mini, respectively.
+In the subsequent part of this paper, $A$ $\rightarrow$ $B$ means that model $A$ transfers knowledge to model $B$ where the former is a teacher and the latter is a student.
+To verify the effectiveness of the proposed method in various situations, we tried six different transfer scenarios on LibriSpeech dataset: \begin{itemize} \item CNN$_{DR}$ $\rightarrow$ RNN$_{DS}$: From CNN-based model (Jasper DR) to RNN-based model (DeepSpeech2) \item CNN$_{DR}$ $\rightarrow$ CNN$_{Mini}$: From CNN-based model (Jasper DR) to CNN-based model (Jasper Mini) \item RNN$_{DS}$ $\rightarrow$ CNN$_{Mini}$: From RNN-based model (DeepSpeech2) to CNN-based model (Jasper Mini) \item RNN$_{DS}$ $\rightarrow$ RNN$_{DS}$: From RNN-based model (DeepSpeech2) to RNN-based model (DeepSpeech2) \item (CNN$_{DR}$ \& RNN$_{DS}$) $\rightarrow$ CNN$_{Mini}$: From two teachers (Jasper DR \& DeepSpeech2) to CNN-based model (Jasper Mini) \item (CNN$_{DR}$ \& RNN$_{DS}$) $\rightarrow$ QuartzNet: From two teachers (Jasper DR \& DeepSpeech2) to CNN-based model (QuartzNet) \end{itemize}

-\subsection{CNN $\rightarrow$ RNN}
+\subsubsection{CNN$_{DR}$ $\rightarrow$ RNN$_{DS}$}

-In this scenario, we applied Jasper DR, which consists of 54 convolutional layers (332.6M parameters), as the teacher.
-As for the RNN-based student model, we applied DeepSpeech2, consisting of two 2D convolutional layers followed by three 512-dimensional bidirectional LSTM (Bi-LSTM) layers and one fully connected layer (13.1M parameters).
-The WER of the CNN-based teacher model was 3.61 \% on LibriSpeech dev-clean dataset, and that of the RNN-based student model was 7.64 \%.

-We compared the performance of the proposed TutorNet with other previous KD approaches.
-Table \ref{cnnrnnwer} summarizes the WER results on LibriSpeech.
+We first experimented with TutorNet in CNN$_{DR}$ $\rightarrow$ RNN$_{DS}$ scenario.
+Table \ref{totalwer}-(1) summarizes the WER results on LibriSpeech, comparing the performance of the proposed method with other previous KD approaches.
 The results show that most of the conventional KD methods did not always perform better than the student baseline, and in some cases, their performances were even worse.
-In contrast, TutorNet always improved the performance from the original student.
+In contrast, TutorNet always improved the performance of the original student.
 As shown in Table \ref{cnnrnnrerr}, each stage of TutorNet was found to be useful for training the student.
-We observed that the RNN-based model can be effectively trained using the hidden representation of the CNN-based one via TutorNet.
+We observed that RNN$_{DS}$ can be effectively trained using the hidden representation of CNN$_{DR}$ via TutorNet.
 Also, RKD with frame weighting contributed to improving the WER performance compared with the unweighted RKD.
-Our best performance was achieved in case of using RKD and SKD altogether, which provided 13.09\% RERR in the dev-clean scenario.
+Our best performance was achieved in case of using both RKD and SKD, which yielded WER 6.64\% (RERR 13.09 \%) with greedy decoding and WER 4.60 \% (RERR 5.74 \%) with beam-search decoding in the dev-clean dataset.

-\subsection{CNN $\rightarrow$ CNN}
+\subsubsection{CNN$_{DR}$ $\rightarrow$ CNN$_{Mini}$}